Visit Pierce Cedar Creek Institute

 • No personal or motorized watercrafts on Brewster Lake or Cedar Creek.
 Recreational swimming is prohibited.

-• Smoking, drinking alcoholic beverages, and possession of illegal drugs on the property is strictly prohibited.
+• Smoking, drinking alcoholic beverages, and possession of illegal drugs on the property are strictly prohibited.

 • Possession and/or discharge of firearms, weapons, fireworks, and/or explosives are prohibited with the exception of bows and guns used strictly (with written consent) for deer and turkey management programs.